chongwar/UAV-target-tracking/README.md

 # UAV-target-tracking
-implemention of target tracking on unmanned aerial vehicle
+implemention of target tracking on unmanned aerial vehicle(UAV)

 ## to run code in serial file
 ###### ~$ sudo apt-get install picocom